Bankart Repair Surgeon

 Please note the above list is a general protocol for information only.
 Dr. Mazzara and his orthopedic team will provide complete post-operative, recovery and rehabilitation guidelines to each patient, based on their specific injury, repair and need.

-If you have a question about capulolabral reconstruction or would like more information on the Barkart Repair, please contact the offices of Dr. James Mazzara, shoulder surgeon serving Manchester, South Windsor, Rocky Hill, Glastonbury and surrounding Hartford communities.
+If you have a question about capsulolabral reconstruction or would like more information on the Bankart Repair, please contact the offices of Dr. James Mazzara, shoulder surgeon serving Manchester, South Windsor, Enfield, Enfield, Glastonbury and surrounding Hartford communities.